vistormu/proxima/README.md

 chmod +x /usr/local/bin/proxima
 ```

-## Tooling
+## tooling
 _proxima_ syntax highlighting is available [here](https://github.com/vistormu/tree-sitter-proxima.git).

-## Future plans
+## future plans
-The main goal of _proxima_ is to be a simple, high-configurable, and extensible markup language that can transpile to any other markup language.
+The main goal of _proxima_ is to be a simple, high-configurable, and extensible.
 The following features are planned for the future:

 - [ ] LSP
 - [ ] More configuration options
 - [ ] Documentation

-- [ ] Add support for other dynamic languages
+_proxima_ is a project I made for fun and my personal use.
+I do not plan to add support for other languages, as I mostly use Python and I would not be able to test them as good as I would like.
+However, I am open to pull requests and issues, so feel free to contribute!